Healthy Babies Healthy Children

 A public health nurse can visit your home to help you while you are expecting or after the birth of your child to:

-Parent resource visitors are experienced parents who have received training to become skilled peer mentors.
+Parent resource visitors have received training to become skilled peer mentors.
 It is through mentoring at regular home visits that they help parents discover their strengths and reach their goals to be the best parent for their child.
 By reviewing goals identified in the family's service plan, a parent resource visitor will:

 Contact us if you would like to learn more about the services offered through Healthy Babies Healthy Children.
 You can also give your family doctor, nurse practitioner, midwife, family member, or friend permission to call on your behalf.